thomthom/rubocop-custom/README.md

 ## Acknowledgments

-This is entirely derivative of [rubocop-rspec](https://github.com/nevir/rubocop-rspec).
+This is based heavily on [rubocop-rspec](https://github.com/nevir/rubocop-rspec).